-Seattle and the Olympic Peninsula in 5 Days
+Seattle and the Olympic Peninsula - 5 Day Itinerary

 This itinerary gives you a quick taster of the beauty of Washington State.
 You won't have time to see everything, but you will still get to view some some amazing landscapes and explore the city.
 This trip is best done in the summer to give you the best chance of avoiding rain.
 However, it can be done in spring or fall too if you want to avoid the biggest crowds.
 We completed this itinerary in August 2019.

 If you want to extend this into a longer west coast road-trip, check out the San Francisco to Seattle itinerary by DQ Family Travel.

 - 14.0 h